 Jim Loomis, LPC

 Jim desires to create a relaxed atmosphere where laughter, acceptance and genuineness allow people to feel safe, authentic, and to share their story wherever they are along their journey.
-In doing this, the hope is to foster redemption and healing in individuals, couples and communities by helping the person tell their stories with awareness and integrity; finding a voice for what has been left unsaid.
+In doing this, the hope is to foster redemption, freedom and healing in individuals, couples, and communities by helping the person tell their stories with awareness and integrity; finding a voice for what has been left unsaid.
 As they journey together, Jim helps the person courageously seek insight into how harm has impacted their lives, marriages, families, and faith; and to discover healing and restoration from shame, fear, and control, while discovering the depth and beauty of a person.

 Jim has been practicing since 2001 at private practices – 15 of those years at Christian Psychotherapy Services (CPS) – and several years as a substance abuse treatment counselor at Salvation Army Adult Rehabilitation Center.
 He graduated from Regent University with a master’s degree in clinical counseling, and majored in biology, with a concentration in pre-med, during his undergraduate work at Frostburg State University.
-Jim has taught and presented many times through the years on various topics.
+Jim has taught, presented, and facilitated many times through the years on various topics.
 He served as Clinical Director at the Newport News location of CPS, as well as supervising numerous interns and residents.
 Additionally, Jim was on the steering committee for the rape trauma recovery retreat (Victim 2 Victim) sponsored by H-E-A-R-T (Hope Exists After Rape Trauma).

 Jim enjoys family and friends, hanging out living life together, laughing, not taking self or life too seriously, comedians and comedy shows, French press coffee, good food, cooking, ice cream, pets, gardening & landscaping, fire pits, the Washington Capitals, watching restoration projects, thrift stores, vacuuming, music, hummingbirds, beach vacations, watching movies with grilled turkey and cheese sandwiches, Trader Joe’s tomato soup, hot chocolate and a fire in the fireplace on a cold snowy day…and big hugs!